snowplow-archive/snowplow.github.com/technology/index.md

 * Trackers integrate with your application(s) and/or website(s).
 * Trackers generate event data: when an event occurs, they put together a packet of data and send it to a Snowplow collector.
-* We have two client-side trackers: a [Javascript tracker] [js-tracker] for tracking user interactions on websites and web apps, and a [No-JS (also called 'pixel') tracker] [no-js-tracker] for tracking user behavior in web-environments that do not support Javascript e.g. email open events.
+* We have two client-side trackers: a [Javascript tracker] [js-tracker] for tracking user interactions on websites and web apps, and a [Pixel tracker] [pixel-tracker] for tracking user behavior in web-environments that do not support Javascript e.g. email open events.
 * We offer a number of server-side trackers including a [Python tracker] [python-tracker], [Ruby tracker] [ruby-tracker], [Java tracker] [java-tracker], [Lua tracker] [lua-tracker] and [Node-JS] [node-js] tracker.
 A PHP tracker is in development.
 * We have both an [iOS tracker][iOS] and an [Android tracker][android] for capturing events from mobile apps
 * We offer an [Arduino tracker][arduino-tracker] for capturing data from the Internet of Things.